-With the development of high-performance yarns for industrial applications, there is an increasing need for making splices in yarns of very heavy count - typically glass fibre and carbon fibre rovings of up to 4800 tex.
-Counts are expected to exceed 10000 tex in the near future.
+With the development of high-performance yarns for industrial applications, there is an increasing need for making splices in yarns of very heavy count - typically glass fibre and carbon fibre rovings of up to 15000 tex.

 It made good technical sense for GTW Developments to design the new heavy-count splicer for this application.
 The successful Model 101 was re-developed into the Model 110 - simple, small and light, but capable of splicing neat, strong joints in rovings.
 The 110 set a new standard as an effective and user-friendly tool for making extra-large splices in these very heavy yarns.
 It was swiftly accepted as a heavy-count splicer in countries across the world.